eitchugo/sl-chatbot-newcurrency/README.md

 # StreamLabs Chatbot Script - New Currency

-Script for Streamlabs Chatbot for adding a new currency
+Script for Streamlabs Chatbot for adding a new currency.
+My use-case for this new currency is to give my subscribers a currency that they can use to buy real things and requests using real money instead of only viewing time.

+Also, since I use a lot of gambling (for fun!) on the streamlabs chatbot builtin currency, a separated currency is good for consistency on providing goods like game keys, gameplay requests and other "non-cosmetic" things.

 # Installation and use